Improved Hardness Results for Min-Max Optimization with Coupled Constraints: Introduction

 \paragraph{Hardness results}

 The main contribution of this paper is the following hardness result.

-\begin{theorem}[Informal version of \Cref{th:nonconvexconcavehardness}] The problem of computing approximate local min-max equilibria with jointly convex constraints, and nonconvex-concave, $G$-Lipschitz, and $L$-smooth utilities is \PPAD-hard for $\epsilon=\Theta(\delta)$, $L=O(1)$, and $G=\poly(d)$. \end{theorem} This result has several implications with respect to the hardness result by \citet[Theorem 4.4]{daskalakis2021complexity}.
-First, our result holds for $\delta= O\left(\frac{\epsilon}{L}\right)$ since $L$ is constant, while the hardness result by \citet{daskalakis2021complexity} holds only for the regime $\delta\ge\sqrt{\epsilon/L}$.
-Second, as shown in \cref{fig:complexity plot}, our reduction also shows that the problem is \PPAD-hard for $\delta=\omega(\epsilon/G)$ as $\epsilon\to 0$, while \citet{daskalakis2021complexity} proves that the problem is tractable for $\delta\le\epsilon/G$.
-Therefore, our result pushes the hardness boundary to the point where the problem transitions from intractable to tractable, leaving open only the case in which $\delta=O(\epsilon/G)$.
+\begin{theorem}[Informal version of \Cref{th:nonconvexconcavehardness}] The problem of computing approximate local min-max equilibria with jointly convex constraints, and nonconvex-concave, $G$-Lipschitz, and $L$-smooth utilities is \PPAD-hard for $\epsilon,L=O(1)$, $\delta=\Omega(1)$, $G=\poly(d)$ and $G_\infty=\sup_{x,y\in[0,1]^{2d}}\|\nabla f(x,y)\|_\infty=O(1)$.
+Moreover the function $f$ is a degree-$2$ polynomial quadratic in $x$ and linear in $y$. \end{theorem} This result has several implications with respect to the hardness result by \citet[Theorem 4.4]{daskalakis2021complexity}.
+Indeed, it is easy to prove that when $\delta\le\frac \epsilon G $ then every point is a solution to the min-max problem and thus the problem is trivially in \FP.
+On the other hand, \citet{daskalakis2021complexity} proved that the problem is hard with $\delta= \Omega(d^{30} \frac\epsilon G)$.
+Our results improve on this result by showing \PPAD-hardness already for $\delta = \Omega(\sqrt{d} \frac\epsilon G)$, significantly improving the gap between the polynomial regime and the hard one (we refer to \Cref{fig:complexity plot} for an illustration).
+This follows since we can set $\delta,\epsilon=\Theta(1)$ and $G=O(\sqrt d)$.

+While we leave the question of showing hardness for the regime $\delta = \Omega(\epsilon/ G)$ as an interesting open question, we remark that our reduction (thanks to the fact that it holds for constant $G_\infty$) shows tight (constant inapproximability) lower bounds for the related problem of computing approximate fixed points of gradient descent ascent with respect to the $\ell_\infty$ norm under joint constraints.
+We expand on this below and in \Cref{sec:constant_inapprox}.
+We conjecture that similar tight lower bounds can be derived for the problem of computing approximate local min-max equilibria with jointly convex constraints, when the size of the local deviation is measured in norms other than the Euclidean one.

+Moreover, the degree of the polynomial objective function $f$ cannot be improved compared to what we obtain in our reduction.
+Indeed, it is well known that the case of bilinear---and thus convex-concave---objective admits polynomial time algorithms even with jointly convex constraints (\Cref{tab:result summary} second columns, last row).
+Thus, we need $f$ to be a quadratic polynomial to hope to show hardness.
+We do this by constructing a function $f$ that is quadratic only in one of the two players.